RMHogervorst/gephi/README.md

-More specifically if you want to modify your graph and visualize a subset in gephi, here is a tidygraph worked example where I select only the edges that are blue, add a new edge property and write the resuling graph to the :
+More specifically if you want to modify your graph and visualize a subset in gephi, here is a tidygraph worked example where I select only the edges that are blue, add a new edge property and write the resulting graph to csv:

 ``` r
 tidy_graphexample %>%  # but the igraph object works just as well